hakszi/pedometer-monthly-visualization/README.md

 ### Why I created the script
 There are available packages like July, that does a similar job in an easier way, but it didn't work for me, and also deprecated.
-This package uses basic probably will not be deprecated packages. <br><br>
+This script uses basic packages, which will probably not be deprecated soon. <br><br>

 ### How to use
 One way of use is to use generated data, as seen below in the example.<br>